On the asymptotic normality of persistent Betti numbers: Introduction

 TDA is a comparably young field that has emerged from several contributions in algebraic topology and computational geometry.
-Milestone contributions which helped to popularize TDA in its early days are \cite{edelsbrunner2000topological}, \cite{zomorodian2005computing} and \cite{carlsson2009topology}.
-TDA consists of various techniques which aim at understanding the topology of a $d$-dimensional manifold based on an approximating point cloud.
-In practice, we can think of a probability distribution, whose topological properties are of interest, and a sample from this distribution.
-The various methods of TDA have been successfully implemented in applied sciences such as biology (\cite{yao2009topological}), material sciences (\cite{lee2017quantifying}) or chemistry (\cite{nakamura2015persistent}).
-From the mathematical statistician's point of view, a particular interest deserves the application of TDA to time series, see, e.g., the pioneering works of \cite{seversky2016time}, \cite{umeda2017time} and the contributions of Gidea et al.\ to financial time series (\cite{gidea2018topological, gidea2017topology, gidea2019topological}).
+Milestone contributions which helped to popularize TDA in its early days are Edelsbrunner et al.\ \cite{edelsbrunner2000topological}, Zomorodian and Carlsson \cite{zomorodian2005computing} as well as Carlsson \cite{carlsson2009topology}.
+Given a point cloud sampled from a distribution with density $f$ on a $d$-dimensional manifold, TDA consists of various techniques that aim at understanding the topology of the manifold and of the density $f$.
+The various methods of TDA have been successfully implemented in applied sciences such as biology (\cite{yao2009topological}), materials sciences (\cite{lee2017quantifying}) or chemistry (\cite{nakamura2015persistent}).
+From the mathematical statistician's point of view, a particular interest deserves the application of TDA to time series, see, e.g., the pioneering works of Seversky et al.\ \cite{seversky2016time}, Umeda \cite{umeda2017time} and the contributions of Gidea et al.\ to the analysis of financial time series (\cite{gidea2018topological, gidea2017topological, gidea2019topological}).

-This present contribution falls into the area of persistent homology which is one of the major tools in TDA.
-We can only give a short introduction to this topic here, a more detailed introduction which offers insights to the basic concepts, ideas and applications of persistent homology can be found in \cite{chazal2017introduction}, \cite{oudot2015persistence} and \cite{wasserman2018topological}.
+Our contribution falls into the area of persistent homology which is one of the major tools in TDA.
+We can only give a short introduction to this topic here, a more detailed introduction offering insights to the basic concepts, ideas and applications of persistent homology can be found in Chazal and Michel \cite{chazal2021introduction}, Oudot \cite{oudot2015persistence} and Wasserman \cite{wasserman2018topological}.